cat

 Chaussettes Solidaires

-For the past 12 years, in the Goutte d'Or district of Paris, the Chaussettes Solidaires association has been offering women in precarious situations, particularly those living in emergency accommodation centres, workshops to create clothes from socks collected as part of events involving businesses and schools.
-A number of these women have expressed a desire to learn sewing as a trade, to help them out of their precarious situation for good.
-Training opportunities already exist on the market, but they are often spread out over a long period of time (once a week, for example), or are unsuitable for this type of audience (lack of follow-up and support for these people in difficulty).
-To meet their needs, the association is setting up short courses (6 months) that enable women to acquire technical skills and become familiar with the codes and behaviour expected in the job market.
+For fifteen years, in the Goutte d'Or district of Paris, the association Chaussettes Solidaires has been offering sewing and clothing repair workshops to women in precarious situations, particularly those living in emergency accommodation centres (CHU).
+Some of the repairs are made using socks collected from school businesses.
+A number of these women have expressed a desire to learn sewing as a trade, so as to escape from poverty for good.
+There are already training courses on the market, but they are often spread out over a long period of time (once a week, for example), or unsuitable for this type of audience (lack of follow-up and support for these people in difficulty).
+To meet their needs, the association is setting up short courses (6 months) that enable women to acquire technical skills and become familiar with the codes and behaviour expected on the job market.

 In the rural areas of the state of Tamil Nadu (southern India), climate change (drought, soil degradation) and the region's economic isolation are leading to a precarious situation for the population, particularly women, who are poorly qualified and discriminated against on the basis of their gender.
 With its partner, the NGO Gramium, which works as closely as possible to the needs of the community, the association Objectif France-Inde (OFI) is supporting the creation of self-help groups (JLG: Joint Liability Groups) for women living below the poverty line.
 Through this project, OFI and Gramium will be building the capacity and autonomy of women farmers in the region to ensure their financial independence by obtaining government-subsidised micro-credits, as well as their personal and social emancipation and food security.
 Already implemented with the NGO SEVAI, this project is a duplication of a programme that has been running for over 20 years for rural populations (175,000 women lifted out of poverty).